sgm28/Starca-Team-Project/README.md

 ## Overview

 ### Description
-Starca is a storage marketplace that allows users to either list their unusued space to make some extra income or look for listed places so they can store items that are taking up lots of space in their household.
+Starca is a storage marketplace that allows users to either list their unusued space to make some extra income or look for listed places so they can store items that are cluttering their spaces.

 ### App Evaluation